 At the end of the film (SPOILER CLIP BELOW), the family is sitting around, depressed as usual, when widower Alfred (Elliott Gould) returns home with a newly purchased rifle.
 Slowly, the male members of the family gather round, becoming enthused about the rifle as an icon of power, liberation, and emotional catharsis.
-They no longer fight against the popular tide of random violence, but for the first time revel in it, throwing open the steel shutters, poking holes in the living room window, and egging each other on to take potshots at random passersby:
+They no longer fight against the popular tide of random violence, but for the first time revel in it, throwing open the steel shutters, poking holes in the glass of the living room window, and egging each other on to take potshots at random passersby:

 In the wake of this bonding ritual they become cheerful, giddy, and garrulous around the dinner table.
 In the film’s closing moments, the matriarch of the family exclaims: “Oh, you don’t know how good it is to hear my family laughing again!
 You know, for a while there I was really worried.”

 It seems we’re faced with two very different possible futures: one which normalizes random acts of violence, and another which normalizes peace and insight.
 I would rather live in a world filled with peace and insight, where anger has less of a chance to metastasize into full-blown violence.